On C List of Movie Reviews

 moneymaking ability is of the utmost importance in order to be in good graces of the Church and, above all, the Lord.

-The Cardinal has good pace, but I've ultimately decided that it had gone too long by the time Annemarie did her "woe
+The Cardinal has decent pace, but I've ultimately decided it had gone too long by the time Annemarie

-is me" spiel.
+did her "woe is me" spiel.
 Worse, it's pointless, resolving nothing much.
-Many scenes don't tie up very well; there are
+Many scenes don't tie up very well;

-disjointed key events with Fermoyle being there as a witness which are nothing new.
-Today, the Roman Catholic Church
+there are disjointed key events, which are nothing new, with Fermoyle being there as a witness.
+Today, the Roman

-is a gigantic joke, having fallen into a long decline since Martin Luther's posting of The Ninety-Five Theses.
+Catholic Church is a gigantic joke, having fallen into a long decline since Martin Luther's posting of

 All in all, The Cardinal suffers greatly from Otto Preminger's weak direction.